yasuhiroinoue/collections/README.md

-Gems of code created in the development process.
+Gems of code created in the code development process.
 The collection contains unfinished code.